krgujara/CPP_Projects/RemoteCodePublisher/RemoteCodePublisher/README.txt

 to server side, and then it automatically does the rest.

-I have tried my level best create the GUI, even TA Achal did dubug, and check why GUI is not working, while debugging, we could see that msgs are received to Server, but Couldnt figure out why it keeps looping to connect to server.
+I have tried my level best create the GUI, tried to debug the code, check why GUI is not working, while debugging, I could see that msgs are received to Server, but Couldnt figure out why it keeps looping to connect to server.

 I have tried my level best to make it run, I am Using 2 queues to communicate